nicholasgower/seattlecontratunes/readme.md

 ## Private Keys

-To run this server, define the following environmental variables:
+To run this server, define the following system environment variables:

 "DJANGO_SECRET_KEY" : The Django secret key